What is cloud computing? Out of the closet, into the cloud.

 As we become increasingly mobile and remote work becomes standard operating procedure, companies are looking for ways to keep their team tied together even when they are physically apart.
 With traditional phone systems, the best choice for communication while out of the office was home or cell phones.
 Making remote phones work with on-premise phone systems is clunky and cost prohibitive.
 Cloud based phone systems can make remote work seamless.
 People working from home, hotels, or even the beach can make, take and manage a call just like they were sitting at their desk.

 The difficulty in leveraging technology across many locations is another reason why the cloud based solutions are popular.
 They allow easier implementations and uniform deployments.
 Users have the same experience, and all your locations sound the same to callers.
 Four-digit dialing between offices and the ability to transfer calls from one location to another improve efficiency and customer service.
 In addition, locations can back each other up during peak call times or emergencies and resources in different time zones can be leveraged to meet client needs.

 Most businesses have a disaster recovery plan for their data systems, but many don’t have one for their phones.
-Redundancy with on premise systems is complicated and expensive, so a lot of companies just don’t do it and learn to regret it after disaster strikes.
+Redundancy with on-premise systems is complicated and expensive, so a lot of companies just don’t do it and learn to regret it after a disaster strikes.

 The cloud model provides an embedded continuity plan that’s built into your implementation, not just bolted on as an afterthought.
 In fact there are two types of DR plans; loss of connectivity and inability to get into the office.
 While clients and prospects may assume that a bounced email is a technical glitch, they tend to regard a fast busy signal as a sign that a company has gone out of business.
 Cloud based solutions allow you to protect your business’s voice just like your protect the integrity of your networks.